MNWallace/Cryptography/README.md

 Method uses statistical frequency of English letters in texts (IOC).
 As such, it's best to use large ciphertexts.
+It is assumed that the key length is 4.
+For other key lengths, there are methods to compute most likely length, and you may simply replace the filter for dictionary.